JustTryingToCod3/practice-site/README.md

-# portfolio-website
+# projects-and-practice
 Project Portfolio

 Hello World, I am just here to code.
-I am a computer sceince student with an interest in exploring and learning as much as I can.

-I created this website because I wanted to learn as I went.
-I plan to start by adding the projects I have already done, and then building on that with new projects and fun styling.
-This portfolio website in and of itself is just a project.
-Rather than trying to study and complete multiple things at once and then trying to consolidate them all in the future, I decided to just learn by doing, and just put some of the projects here.

-Hopefully in the future, I can add my art, animations, short stories, podcasts, learning courses, and fun little games.
-But for now, I am taking small steps.
+I made this website just to teach myself and have fun with projects.
+There is so much to learn so this website will just keep getting updated as I go.
+Perhaps I will make more advaned ones in the future.

+Hope you enjoy!

 ### Credits and sources

 Logic, design, and creative direction by **Hannah Brown**
-AI-assisted tools were used for code editing and to meet accessibility standards
+AI-assisted tools were also used for code editing and to meet accessibility standards

 **All other sources used will be listed below**